-6.4.1 Recommended Remedial Alternatives for Soil
+6.5.1 Recommended Remedial Alternatives for Soil

 Soil Alternative 10 (Excavation and Off-Site Disposal of Soil Above Clean-Up Levels) was selected for soil Operable Units S-1, S-2, and S-3.
 The recommended remedial alternative includes excavating soil contaminated above the clean-up levels, loading excavated soil onto railcars or trucks and transporting it to an appropriately licensed and permitted landfill for disposal.
+It is anticipated that remedial action for soil in Operable Unit S-5 will consist of in-situ treatment.
+Initially, a pilot study will be performed.
 Design, construction, construction monitoring, and Health and Safety monitoring activities which will be performed are discussed in general terms below.
 Environmental impacts associated with construction activities are also discussed.

-6.4.1.1 Design Activities
+6.5.1.1 Design Activities